 We like the well-thought-out traditional lacing system used on the Targhee III, as it employs an additional strap that locks the heel in place for a snug fit around the ankle.
 While the ankle is well-secured, though, the rest of the foot moves around quite easily, as it has one of the roomiest fits of any shoe we tested.
 This is not a problem for wide-footed individuals who often struggle to find a fitting hiking shoe but should be noted by those with narrow to medium feet.

-Keen has long used their proprietary in-house waterproof membrane called Keen.
-Dry in their shoes and boots, and we found it to work reasonably well in test conditions.
+Keen has long used its proprietary in-house waterproof membrane called Keen.
+Dry in their shoes and boots, we found it works reasonably well in test conditions.
 Sloshing through puddles and streams, our feet stayed dry as long as we respected the 4-inch water resistance height.
-Many shoes have higher flood heights; theTarghee is average in this metric.
-Prolonged exposure to water does allow seeping water into the toe box, though this was after the 5-minute water submersion test was completed.
+Many shoes have higher flood heights; the Targhee is average in this metric.
+Prolonged exposure to water allows seeping water into the toe box, though this was after the 5-minute water submersion test was completed.
 For the best waterproofing, continue to apply aftermarket treatment to the nubuck leather.

-With out-of-the-box comfort and an updated look, the Keen Targhee III Low is a day-hiking shoe that offers good performance, especially for those who have a hard time finding a pair of shoes that will fit wider feet.
+With out-of-the-box comfort and an updated look, the Targhee III is a day-hiking shoe that offers good performance, especially for those who have a hard time finding a pair of shoes that will fit wider feet.
 These shoes are one of the more budget-friendly shoes we reviewed, and with quality materials and a stylish look, we feel that they are a good value.